"Spring has returned. The Earth is like a child that knows poems." – Rainer Maria Rilke

 In the Celtic tradition, Ostara is celebrated with traditional gemstones, incense and colorful flowers.

 The egg is featured prominently as a symbol of fertility along with the rabbit or hare, the animal associated with the goddess herself.
 An Ostara ceremony includes the cleansing and decorating of homes, meditations on the message of renewal and an abundant appreciation for the longer days ahead.

 All good seasonal celebrations warrant an observation of our relationship with the sun, moon, planets and stars.
 An astrological focus during the Spring equinox is yet another way to recognize our celestial connections during this transitional time between darkness and light.

 During the Spring equinox, author and Spiritual Counselor Tami Lee Hawley encourages us to “enjoy life’s little luxuries, spend time in nature, and get ready to plant the seeds of your future that will lead you to the abundance that comes when you live your life with passion and purpose.”
 With the sun in Aries and a Full Sap Supermoon in Libra, we can take positive action with enthusiasm, charm, harmony, and ease.

 Hope Springs Eternal

 From Persians to pagans to those of us who simply crave the rejuvenating promises of Spring, the vernal equinox is a time to recharge, start fresh and open our eyes to solar solace.

 Happy Spring, everyone.

-At Ogham Art, we present grian for the sun and gealach for the moon in a side-by-side presentation or individually.
-Take a closer look at how we celebrate our celestial beings by clicking on any image.
+At Ogham Art, we present aer, tine, talamh and usice in 5x7 and 8x10 presentations.
+Take a closer look at how we celebrate the elements by clicking on any image.